MrYsLab/s3-extend/docs/robohat_blocks.md

 * Temperature

 #### Read INA
-This block allows you read any of the INA219 registers selected in the drop-down list:
+This block allows you to read any of the INA219 registers selected in the drop-down list:

 * V: Bus Voltage
 * A: Bus Current